 Enclave numbers do not and have never compared anywhere near the same level as the NCR reached by Fallout 2.

 Superior technology isn't an "I Win" button in the Fallout universe.
 Yes, power armor does stop small arms fire very effectively.
-It does not stop heavy weapons or armor piercing bullets very well, and, while there isn't a huge amount of it around, there is more than enough considering the numbers differences.
+It does not stop heavy weapons or armor piercing bullets very well, and, while there isn't a huge amount of it around, there is more than enough considering the number differences.
 Besides, running around with weapons capable of disintegrating power armor is one of the most bone headed things they could possibly have done because the NCR and Brotherhood, with there superior numbers are going to win fights and scavenge those weapons.
 Once they have those weapons, they took away one of your main advantages (power armor), while still keeping superior numbers.

 The price of drugs

 Supply and Demand versus the time period.
-In Fallout 1, Stimpacks were in a greater demand simply because of the Crapsack World nature of the game.
-Other drugs, like Buffout and Mentats were something of a luxury, and really, there wasn't many suppliers for those drugs (most of them were apparently pre-war items).
-In Fallout 2, there still was a great demand for stimpacks, and less for 'performance enhancing' drugs, with recreational drugs like Jet becoming more popular (though it's performance enhancing properties less manageable, but useful).
+In Fallout 1, stimpaks were in a greater demand simply because of the Crapsack World nature of the game.
+Other drugs, like Buffout and Mentats were something of a luxury, and really, there weren't many suppliers for those drugs (most of them were apparently pre-war items).
+In Fallout 2, there still was a great demand for stimpaks, and less for 'performance enhancing' drugs, with recreational drugs like Jet becoming more popular (though its performance enhancing properties were less manageable, but useful).
 By this time, there still weren't many suppliers, but they were starting to have some manufacturing capabilities.
 By New Vegas, simply put, that's because it's New Vegas.
 A few hundred miles away from the relatively safe and conservative NCR, and you're in a Den of Vice and Villainy with a greater need for medical supplies because of the nearby conflict between armies.
 Drug use is quite a bit more liberal, by both locals and visitors, and since there's a steady flow of supplies coming in from the West, there's more of the other kinds of drugs readily available.
 There is a thriving drug trade, which is amply supplied by the Khans (see: Jack and Diane), the Atomic Wrangler, street dealers (Dixon even sells a 'low-quality' version of jet), the NCR (black market dealings), and so forth, compared to the limited number of suppliers from 40 and 120 years before.
 And why wouldn't a 'quick fix' to rid a person of their addiction be appreciated in such a town for the low cost of 5-6 doses of your preferred drug of choice?
 "What happens in Vegas stays in Vegas," afterall.

 It also applies to Fallout3 which started the whole "Med-x is cheaper" thing, and the Capital Wasteland isn't what you call a civilized place.